aws-samples/keycloak-on-aws/docs/en/implementation-guide/deployment.md

 11. Choose **Create stack**.

-### Deploy Keycloak based on RDS for MySQL from an existing VPC
+### Option 3: Deploy Keycloak based on RDS for MySQL from an existing VPC

-1. Open the [AWS CloudFormation][AWS CloudFormation console] console.
+1. Log in to the [AWS CloudFormation][AWS CloudFormation console] console.

 2. In the left navigation pane, choose **Stacks**.